Billy Bauer

-Billy Bauer (November 14, 1915 – June 17, 2005) was an American jazz guitarist.
+William Henry Bauer (November 14, 1915 – June 17, 2005) was an American jazz guitarist.

 Life

 William Henry Bauer was born in New York City.
 He played ukulele and banjo as a child before switching to guitar.
 He played with the Jerry Wald band and recorded with Carl Hoff and His Orchestra in 1941, before joining Woody Herman in 1944 as a member of the First Herd.
 In 1946, he played with Benny Goodman and Jack Teagarden.

 Working in small groups led by bassist Chubby Jackson and trombonist Bill Harris, Bauer established himself as a soloist in the bebop movement.

 In 1946, he began working with Lennie Tristano.
 Tristano and Bauer enjoyed a natural synergy in their style and approach.
 Their development of "intuitive music" led to the 1949 session (collected on Crosscurrents) which included "Intuition", and "Digression".
 He was a member of the NBC Tonight Show band in New York City and played in the Today Show band at the start of early television.

 Bauer continued his pioneering guitar work in a partnership with Lee Konitz, whose avant-garde saxophone work was a perfect match for Bauer's guitar.
 The two musicians' dialogue crossed styles from bop and cool to the avant-garde.
 Their recordings have been described as "some of the most beautiful duet recordings in jazz".
 "Duet For Saxophone and Guitar" was an unusual instrument pairing which has been described as redefining the role of jazz guitar.

 Bauer made one album under his own name, Plectrist, in 1956.
 The CD reissue has been described as "demand[ing] the attention of anyone even remotely interested in jazz guitar".
 Later, he arranged the song "No One" that appeared on the CD Henry Golis Presents Good Music with Friends, which was released on Park Lane Drive Records in 2007.

 He died of pneumonia in New York, aged 89.